Kuki-Chin National Front: Kuki-Chin National Army

 Kuki-Chin National Army (KNA) is the armed wing of Kuki-Chin National Front.
 Vanchun Lian Master, a vice-principal of the government primary school, is the chief of staff of the Kuki-Chin National Front's armed wing.

 From 11 to 17 January 2023, the Bandarban District administration banned tourists in the district due to a security forces' operation against the Kuki-Chin National Army.
 A bullet hit body of Kuki-Chin National Army personnel was found Ruma Upazila on 30 January 2023 after a gunfight with security forces.
 Another gunfight took place between Rapid Action Battalion and the Kuki-Chin National Army.
 On 12 March, the Assam Rifles detained two members of the Kuki-Chin National Army in Mirozam.
 In April 2023, eight people were killed in a shoot-out between the United People's Democratic Front (Democratic), a fraction of the United People's Democratic Front, and Kuki-Chin National Army in Rowangchhari Upazila, Bandarban District.
+However during a confrontation between Bangladesh Army and KNF in 2026 it was claimed that a strategic alliance emerged between KNF and UPDF.